-To test for differences across mature forest biomes, we also examined how stand age impacted fluxes and stocks, employing a mixed effects model (‘lmer’ function in ‘lme4’ R package, Bates et al 2015) with biome as fixed effect and plot nested within geographic.area as random effects on the intercept.
-When biome had a significant effect, we used a Tukey’s pairwise comparison to see which biomes were significantly different from one another.
+To test for differences across mature forest biomes, we also examined how stand age impacted fluxes and stocks, employing a mixed effects model (‘lmer’ function in ‘lme4’ R package, Bates et al 2015) with biome as fixed effect and plot nested within geographic area as random effects on the intercept.
+When biome had a significant effect, we used Tukey’s pairwise comparison to see which biomes were significantly different from one another.
 This analysis was run for variables and biomes with records for at least seven distinct geographic areas per biome (Table 1).

 To test for age trends in young (<100yrs) forests, we employed a mixed effects model with biome and log10[stand age] as fixed effects and plot nested within geographic area as a random effect on the intercept.
-This analysis was run for variables and biomes with records for at least three distinct geographic areas per biome, excluding any biomes that failed this criteria (Table 1).
-When the effect of stand age was significant at p ≤ 0.05 and when each biome had records for stands of at least 10 different ages, a biome × stand.age interaction was included in the model.
-We note that the logarithmic function fit in this analysis does not always correspond to theoretical expectations (Fig. 1); however, data limitations did not support fitting of functions with more parameters or reliable comparison of different functional forms.
-Within the data constraints, we deemed a logarithmic function to be the most appropriate functional form for the majority of variables.
+This analysis was run for variables and biomes with records for at least three distinct geographic areas per biome, excluding any biomes that failed this criterion (Table 1).
+When the effect of stand age was significant at p ≤ 0.05, and when each biome had records for stands of at least ten different ages, a biome × stand age interaction was included in the model.
+We note that the logarithmic function fit in this analysis does not always correspond to theoretical expectations (Fig. 1); however, data limitations did not support fitting of functions with more parameters or a reliable comparison of different functional forms.
+Within the data constraints, we deemed a logarithmic function to be the appropriate functional form for mostvariables.

 To facilitate the accessibility of our results and data, and to allow for rapid updates as additional data become available, we automated all database manipulation, analyses, and figure production in R (Team 2020).